openshift/training/docs/05-infrastructure-nodes.md

 For testing purposes, you could just scale a single infra `MachineSet` to 3 replicas.

+If you do want to create multiple `MachineSets` you can simply modify the scriptlet above for whichever regions you want.

 ### Extra Credit
 In the `openshift-machine-api` project are several `Pods`.
 One of them has a